-Originally named the Woman's College of Baltimore, Goucher was founded by the Rev. John Franklin Goucher, after whom the college was renamed in 1910.
-Established in downtown Baltimore, Goucher relocated its campus in 1954 to Towson, MD, just eight miles north of the heart of the city.
+Originally named the Woman's College of Baltimore, Goucher was founded 1885 by the Rev. John Franklin Goucher, after whom the college was renamed in 1910.
+Established in downtown Baltimore, Goucher relocated its campus in 1954 to a 287-acre wooded campus in Towson, MD, just eight miles north of the heart of the city.
 The college has been coeducational since 1986.

 Over its long history, Goucher has built a strong, innovative tradition of liberal arts education that offers five distinct advantages:

 - National reputation - One of the select Colleges That Change Lives, Goucher is also listed as a top institution by The Princeton Review and U.S. News & World Report.